Using the Central Limit Theorem. In Exercises 5–8, assume that th... | Channels for Pearson+

 1

-Step 3: Use the z-scores to find the cumulative probabilities.
-Once the z-scores are calculated, use a standard normal distribution table or a statistical software to find the cumulative probabilities corresponding to these z-scores.
+Step 3: Use the z-scores calculated in Step 2 to find the corresponding probabilities from the standard normal distribution table (or use statistical software).
+Let P(z₁) represent the cumulative probability for z₁ and P(z₂) represent the cumulative probability for z₂.

-Step 4: Subtract the cumulative probability of the lower z-score (corresponding to x = 0.5) from the cumulative probability of the higher z-score (corresponding to x = 2.5).
-This will give the probability that the weight gain is between 0.5 kg and 2.5 kg.
+Step 4: To find the probability that the weight gain is between 0 kg and 3 kg, subtract the cumulative probability for z₁ from the cumulative probability for z₂.
+Mathematically, this is expressed as P(0 ≤ X ≤ 3) = P(z₂) - P(z₁).

 Step 5: Interpret the result.
-The final probability represents the likelihood that a randomly selected male college student gains between 0.5 kg and 2.5 kg during their freshman year.
-Ensure the result is reasonable given the context of the problem.
+The value obtained in Step 4 represents the probability that a randomly selected male college student gains between 0 kg and 3 kg during their freshman year.

 Verified video answer for a similar problem: